Psychoanalytic dream interpretation: Freudian theory

-Other methods
+Other theoretical frameworks

 The symbolic method held that dreams had to be considered in their entirety, and therefore are unified in their meanings.
 This gave way to very narrow interpretations.
-Individual events in the dreams didn't matter, only the dream as a whole could properly represent the message.
+Individual events in the dreams did not matter, only the dream as a whole could properly represent the message.
 The method often was considered artful.
 Practitioners even went so far as to say that in order to properly interpret dreams, one needed to have a talent or gift at the method.
 Since the practice relied too much on a broad meaning and had relatively few people who were considered able to interpret, it was eventually dismissed on Freud.

 The decoding method considered events and objects in dreams as symbols, which are translated into broader symbols using a key as a guide.
 The narrower view presents many challenges.
 No universal key exists, leaving symbols to mean different things to different interpreters.
-The method also only concentrated on the dreams themselves, disregarding the patients waking lives.
+The method also only concentrates on the dreams themselves, disregarding the patients' waking lives.
 Also considered arbitrary and imprecise, Freud dismissed the decoding method as well.

-Robert Langs (1928-2014) developed a revised version of psychoanalytic psychotherapy known as the “adaptive paradigm”.
-This is a distinctive model of the mind, and particularly of the mind’s unconscious component, significantly different from other forms of psychoanalytic and psychodynamic psychotherapy.
+Robert Langs (1928-2014) developed a revised version of psychoanalytic psychotherapy known as the "adaptive paradigm".
+This is a distinctive model of the mind, and particularly of the mind's unconscious component, significantly different from other forms of psychoanalytic and psychodynamic psychotherapy.
 Langs sees the unconscious mind as an adaptive entity functioning outside of direct awareness.

 Because the conscious mind finds death-related traumas and stresses unbearable, it tends to deny the anxiety-provoking meaning of traumatic events but thereby also loses the potential wisdom that the traumatic experience might confer.
 According to Langs, the conscious mind thereby adapts, by surviving the event that seemed unbearable, but simultaneously fails to adapt, by leaving unconscious what it might have gained from the experience.
 Thus an important goal of adaptive therapy is to access the wisdom of the unconscious mind, which is denied at the conscious level due to the pain and anxiety associated with the traumatic event.

 According to Langs, the activities of unconscious processing reach the conscious mind solely through the encoded messages that are conveyed in narrative communications like dreams.
-He maintains that, as a rule, dreams are responses to current traumas and adaptive challenges and that their story lines characteristically convey two sets of meanings: the first expressed directly as the story qua story, while the second is expressed in code and implicitly, disguised in the story’s images.
-We can tap into our unconscious wisdom by properly decoding our dreams, i.e. by linking the dream to the traumas that have evoked them—a process Langs calls “trigger decoding”.
+He maintains that, as a rule, dreams are responses to current traumas and adaptive challenges and that their story lines characteristically convey two sets of meanings: the first expressed directly as the story qua story, while the second is expressed in code and implicitly, disguised in the story's images.
+We can tap into our unconscious wisdom by properly decoding our dreams, i.e. by linking the dream to the traumas that have evoked them—a process Langs calls "trigger decoding".
 This process, according to Langs, is the essence of self-healing based on deep insight.